 Section 2: All Officers and Members of the Board of Directors must be members in good standing of the Association.
 No person shall be eligible for nomination as a member of the Board of Directors unless at the date of nomination he or she shall have been a member in good standing for the preceding six months.

 Section 1: The general management of the affairs of the Rondout Valley Business Association shall be vested in a Board of no less than 9 and no more than 15 directors who shall be elected from the Voting Membership as provided in these by-laws.

 Section 2: The term of the director shall be three years.
 In any event, if a Director is an Officer, he or she shall remain a Board member for the term of office.
 Approximately, one-third of the total number of Directors shall be elected annually.
-(In order to achieve this, the Directors should be initially divided into three classes – one, two and two-year terms – upon approval of this revision of the by-laws.)
+(In order to achieve this, the Directors should initially be divided into three classes – one, two and three-year terms – upon approval of the 2010 revision of the bylaws).

 XIV.
 OFFICERS (EXECUTIVE COMMITTEE)

 The Officers of the Rondout Valley Business Association shall consist of a President, at least one Vice President, a Secretary and a Treasurer, each of whom shall be elected by the Board of Directors from among its Members.
 The Officers shall serve for a term of two (2) years from the date of election.

 1. There shall be a President of the Association.

 2. The President of the Association must be a Member in Good Standing.